19hours/sg-statutes/Acts/Architects Act.md

 (c) prescribing the subject-matter of examinations to be conducted by or under the direction of the Board in the case of applicants or class of applicants for registration;

-(d) prescribing the form in which the register of architects, register of practitioners and register of licensees are to be kept and the particulars to be entered therein;
+(d) prescribing the form in which any register kept and maintained under section 8(1) is to be kept and the particulars to be entered therein;

+[Act 20 of 2017 wef 06/10/2017]

 (e) prescribing a code of professional conduct and ethics;